PMEC-OSU/FOSTWIN/README.md

 ![](/images/ctrlStarter.png)

+## Tunable control parameters

+The web interface (see description below) allows for changing some control parameters while the model is being run on a real-time Speedgoat system.
+An example of tunable parameters are the aft and bow damping applied in the `defaultCtrlModel`.
+Varying these parameters, which are mapped to `ctrlParam1` and `ctrlParam2`, allows manipulating the damping force applied to the motor as the simulation is running.
+This feature can be used to develop a first quick sense for where the optimum damping values may lie.

+## Control signals

+On the right-hand side of the `defaultCtrlModel` and `ctrlStarter` models, you will see that there are always 2 outputs.
+One of these output busses is essential for the interaction between the controller and the twin, containing the motor current setpoints `curAft` and `curBow`.
+The second output bus is used for logging and sending data to the charts on the web interface.

+There is no requirement to make use of the extra `ctrlSignals` output bus; these signals are informational only.
+However, this bus must still exist to successfully compile the controller when running via the web interface.
+The four bus signals are returned in the full resolution data, and populate the very bottom chart on the web platform.
+If not making use of the four informational control signals, we recommend wiring a constant 0 block to suppress Simulink warnings.

 ## Power signs

-Mechanical power absorbed from the waves is negative.
+Mechanical power absorbed from the waves is associated with a negative sign.
 Electrical losses (I2R) are always positive.
 The net power is the sum of the mechanical power and the I2R losses.
 A negative net power means net power is being absorbed from the waves.
 A positive net power means the I2R losses outweigh the absorbed wave power.
 For the [FOSTWIN control competition](https://pmec-osu.github.io/FOSTWIN/), optimizing net power means obtaining a **maximum negative value** of the net power mean over the sea state.

-## Controller State
+## Supervisory controller

 The model contains a supervisory state machine.
 This state machines ensures that maximum current constraints are not violated and catches controller instabilities.